Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Riemannian Gradient Flow and Descent

-Finally, in order to determine the largest admissible step size of our algorithm we need a notion of Lipschitz continuity of vector fields on Riemannian manifolds.
+Finally, in order to determine the largest admissible step size of our algorithm, we need a notion of Lipschitz continuity of vector fields on Riemannian manifolds.
 Care has to be taken here since tangent vectors in different tangent spaces cannot be compared by default.
 Certainly, one can define local Lipschitz continuity via local charts but this does not allow to assign a meaningful Lipschitz constant to the vector field.
 A natural and intrinsic way to do this is to define Lipschitz continuity via parallel transport along the unique connecting geodesic, as is done in~\cite{Fetecau22}.
-Here, we use the following equivalent approach via Riemannian normal coordinates which result from any orthogonal coordinate system on $T_{\mbf x}M$ in combination with the Riemannian exponential map $\exp_{\mbf x}$.